Medicine

 The Profession

-Who they are: Physicians work with patients to maintain or restore their health.
+Physicians work with patients to maintain or restore their health.
 They promote disease prevention, diagnose illness or injury, and prescribe treatments including medication, surgery, physical therapy, and others.

-What they do: Physicians do many things in their day-to-day practice, including: examining patients, obtaining medical histories, and ordering, performing, and interpreting diagnostic tests.
+Physicians do many things in their day-to-day practice, including: examining patients, obtaining medical histories, and ordering, performing, and interpreting diagnostic tests.
 They counsel patients on diet, hygiene, and preventive health care.
 Some physicians are clinical researchers and spend time in patient-oriented research.

-Where they work: Many physicians work in hospitals and clinics.
+Many physicians work in hospitals and clinics.
 Others work in private practices, academia, government, or research in the public or private sector.

 Education

 Physicians receive one of two types of training - either as an allopathic physician (M.D.), or an osteopathic physician (D.O.)
 The primary difference between the two is in the training they receive (learn more about D.O.s here).
 The University of Minnesota Medical School grants the M.D. degree.
 There are 136 allopathic medical schools (AAMC), and 26 colleges of osteopathic medicine (AACOM).
+These colleges of osteopathic medicine are accredited to deliver instruction at 64 teaching locations in 35 states.

 Upon completion of medical school, physicians take a licensing exam and complete a residency program.
 Physicians wanting to practice a specialty must complete additional training.
 Explore the many specialty areas offered in the field of medicine.